Alvaroguijarro97/ML_Group_Project/README.md

 Data Sets
 1. The European Abortion Policies Atlas-September 2021 (https://www.epfweb.org/node/857)
+- "scores 53 European countries and territories on legal frameworks to access safe abortion care" (from epf website)
+- "This initiative is powered by the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) and International Planned Parenthood Federation European Network (IPPF EN).
+We are grateful to the numerous national organisations and country experts who contributed to gathering the data presented in the Atlas.
+The Atlas was produced in partnership with a group of experts in sexual and reproductive health and rights (see overleaf ) who designed the questions and structures.
+The scope and the content of the European Contraception Atlas is the sole responsibility of EPF and IPPF EN." (from Atlas PDF itself)
+- "EXPERT GROUP: The below group of experts in sexual and reproductive health and rights designed the questions and structures for the Atlas.
+  - LEGAL: Sylvie Lausberg / Diane Gardiol, Centre d’Action Laïque ASBL, Aintzane Marquéz, Women’s Link Worldwide
+  - MEDICAL: Marge Berer, International Campaign for Women’s Right to Safe Abortion
+  - ACADEMIA: Niklas Barke,  Åbo Akademi University
+  - POLITICIANS: Hon.
+Lia Quartapelle, MP (Italy)
+  - PRACTITIONER: Yannick Manigart, OBGYN, University Hospital CHU Saint Pierre
+  - INTERNATIONAL STANDARDS: Antonella Lavelanet, WHO
+  - YOUTH: Lili Steffen, Y Safe
+  - PROJECT PARTNERS: Neil Datta / Marina Davidashvili, EPF, Caroline Hickson / Irene Donadio / Lena Luyckfasseel, IPPF EN
+- an overall score on a scale from 0-100 composed of four sections with several sub-categories:
+  - "ACCESS",
+  - "LEGAL STATUS OF ABORTION CARE",
+  - "CLINICAL CARE AND SERVICE DELIVERY",
+  - "INFORMATION AND ON-LINE INFORMATION"
 2. Abortion Statistics for Germany: Genesis (statistisches Bundesamt) ID: 23311-0006 (https://www-genesis.destatis.de/genesis//online?operation=table&code=23311-0006&bypass=true&levelindex=1&levelid=1664961110565#abreadcrumb)
 3. Foreign population: Ausländer: Bundesländer, Stichtag, Geschlecht, Altersjahre,